sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 What this blog sought to do is share how we're striving to create the necessary space for people to interact as one team, even if they may be from different branches, and avoid unnecessary hurdles for much needed collaboration to take place.

-We are formalizing how such a transition can take place via a Pilot Framework (consisting of a directive and an associated standard).
+We are formalizing how such a transition can take place via a [Pilot Product Management Framework]({{ site.baseurl }}/project-to-product.html#stage-1---the-pilot-framework) (consisting of a directive and an associated standard).
 The framework is currently in peer review internally as we want to use it for two Pilot projects: one with Job Bank and one with the [MyESDC mobile app](https://play.google.com/store/apps/details?id=com.esdc_emg&hl=en_US&gl=US).

-A draft version of the framework [can be found here]({{ site.baseurl }}/project-to-product.html#stage-1---the-pilot-framework).

 ## Notes